I’ve been receiving a series of emails lately from a high-profile organization with the subject line “How to Be More Human at Work.”

 Let’s revisit that email subject line, “How to Be Human at Work.”
 That’s about us.

 Being human at work is not just about treating others like human beings.
 Are we behaving like human beings?
-Do our actions reflect those of human beings?
 What does that even mean?

 People ask me for the steps for an organizational development intervention to make their work cultures more human.
 Nope.
 We’re not starting there.
 There’s other work needed first.